hulksunil/AirZen/README.md

-# AirZen - COEN/ELEC 390 Project
+# AirZen - An Air Quality Monitor (COEN/ELEC 390 Project)
 A device designed to benefit individuals who work or study at a desk for extended periods, those with respiratory issues like asthma, and people concerned about their surrounding air quality.

 ## Getting started on the project